 Utility leaders need to be prepared to lead their organizations through future change.
 Therefore the focus on Day 9 is on ethical leadership, understanding your personal style, and leading through change.
 This session will also provide recommendations for how to work effectively on teams.

 This first week will close with two segments.
-In the morning session, Participants will learn about public policy: What is public policy, how is public policy set, how does it affect utilities, and how can utilities influence public policy?
-In the afternoon, Willamette will host a panel of speakers to engage Participants in a discussion of emerging industry trends in the areas of renewable energy, energy efficiency, technology and workforce issues.
+In the morning session, Participants will learn about enterprise risk management and how risk analysis and mitigation planning will improve a strategic plan.
+In the afternoon, Willamette will host a panel of speakers to engage Participants in a discussion of emerging industry trends affecting utilities and their customers.

 Day 6 & 7: Fundamentals of Rate Regulation & Rate Setting Regulation Exercise